|

 between Mexico and Canada and the United States, the US economy

+would benefit.
 NAFTA took jobs from U.S. workers and kept U.S.

 manufacturing wages under pressure.
 As a result, many American